piScope/TwoPi/README.md

 ## TwoPi

-TwoPi is a repository to collect instrall scripts to build the piScope/PetraM toolsets.
+TwoPi is a repository to collect install scripts to build the piScope/PetraM toolsets.

 ## Supported Libraries